-The day-ahead algorithm (GAMS program, written by E3MLab) is based on the EUPHEMIA algorithm.
+The day-ahead algorithm (GAMS program, written by E3MLab) is based on the EUPHEMIA22 algorithm.
 The code runs for all countries and the user can select countries to simulate market coupling.
 The power plant capacities, demand (hourly for the days selected) and other information (e.g. grid) come from PRIMES database and projections.
 The linkage of data to PRIMES is fully automatic.
 The user can define rules for bidding by the plants, and the power plants (production hourly) which are 'must-take' and/or nominations.
 Available transfer capacities between countries can also be specified in the interface.

 The unit commitment algorithm (GAMS program written by E3MLAB and solved as a mixed integer linear program) is a fully detailed plant operation scheduling algorithm.
-It includes the technical features of the power plants (technical minimum, minimum up-time, minimum down-time, ramp-up rates, ramp-down rates, time to synchronize, time to shut down and capability of providing ancillary reserve services to the system), the technical features of the interconnectors (applying DC linear power flows) and the reserve requirements of the system (primary, secondary, spinning tertiary, non-spinning tertiary and optionally ramping-flexibility reserves).
+It includes the technical features of the power plants (technical minimum, minimum uptime, minimum down-time, ramp-up rates, ramp-down rates, time to synchronize, time to shut down and capability of providing ancillary reserve services to the system), the technical features of the interconnectors (applying DC linear power flows) and the reserve requirements of the system (primary, secondary, spinning tertiary, non-spinning tertiary and optionally ramping-flexibility reserves).
 The program runs simultaneously for the selected countries, which are assumed to operate under a coordinated-synchronized unit commitment.
 The program runs on an hourly basis and simultaneously for the sequence of typical days; runs fully one day having assumed next day, and so on.
-The code is fully consistent with the unit commitment codes ran by TSOs in Europe and in the USA (compatible with the recommended code by FERC in the USA).